argilo/nrsc-5/README.md

 psd_gen.py
 ----------

 This script generates PSD (Program Services Data) transport PDUs (as defined in http://www.nrscstandards.org/SG/NRSC-5-C/1028sD.pdf and http://www.nrscstandards.org/SG/NRSC-5-C/1085sC.pdf) for use in the audio transport.
 The PDUs contain metadata such as the song & artist name.
+Output is written to psd.raw.

 hd_tx.grc, hd_tx.py
 -------------------